freethejazz/dlook-cli/README.md

     R is a system for statistical computation and graphics.

     orientdb
-    OrientDB a Multi-Model Open Source NoSQL DBMS that combines graphs and documents
+    OrientDB a Multi-Model Open Source NoSQL DBMS that combines graphs and documents.

     arrangodb
     ArangoDB - a distributed database with a flexible data model for documents, graphs, and key-values.